Fire Service Collaboration

 After consulting with other fire agencies in the Pacific Northwest and conducting a joint board workshop with legal counsel to discuss options, the Commissioners from all three districts determined that unifying our resources and operations is the best step towards creating a new, more effective organization.

 Uniting GFR and OVFR with CPFR is the most straightforward and cost-effective approach.
-The process requires a vote from GFR and OVFR residents.
+The process requires a vote from GFR and OVFR residents, so Proposition 1 is on the April 2025 election.
 Since CPFR is the ‘host agency’, CPFR residents do not vote but will be deeply involved in the process.

-If voters approve, all three agencies will immediately start the process of changing the organization’s name to reflect the legacy organizations and their communities.
+If approved, the new agency will start the process of creating an identity that honors the legacy of each organization and their communities.
 Public involvement will be integral to the renaming and rebranding efforts.

-The three agencies began the legal process necessary to place a merger measure on the ballot in 2025.
+The three agencies began the legal process necessary to place a merger measure on the April 22, 2025 ballot.
 These steps include:

 Voters will ultimately decide.
-The measures are anticipated to be on the ballot in 2025.
+The measures will be on the ballot on April 22, 2025.
 A simple majority of OVFR and GFR voters is required to approve their respective unification with CPFR.

 Collaboration is Underway Now